Skarlso/blogsource/content/blog/2022-06-26-hacking-on-capa.md

 ### Understanding IPv6

 The first step I took was to understand IPv6 itself.
-I already knew a couple things about it, but didn't intimately knew its structure and composition.
+I already knew a couple of things about it, but I didn't intimately knew its structure and composition.
 The best way to know about these things is go to the source.
 I read a couple of RFCs about it.
 Notably [RFC 8200 - The protocol itself](https://datatracker.ietf.org/doc/html/rfc8200) and [RFC 4291 - The Address itself](https://datatracker.ietf.org/doc/html/rfc4291).